-- Polluting Lake Michigan by allowing flows to frequently enter Lake Michigan that carry unregulated or unmonitored contaminants.
-These flows include dry weather effluents, combined sewer overflows, industry effluent and stormwater. - Increasing flood damages and basement backup by introducing cyclical lake levels and seiches in the CAWS lake-ward of the point(s) of separation.
-This will cause river level fluctuation, risking navigation impediments at high and low water levels and restricting the outflow from City of Chicago, MWRD and suburban municipality combined and storm sewers at high levels. - Threatening the stability of dock walls and waterfront buildings by subjecting them to lower water levels. - Creating reaches of stagnant and offensive waters in the severed reaches of the CAWS.
+- Polluting Lake Michigan by allowing flows to frequently enter Lake Michigan that convey unregulated or unmonitored contaminants.
+These flows may include: - o dry weather effluents not meeting Lake Michigan standards, - o combined sewer overflows, - industrial effluents, - stormwater, and - re-suspended bottom sediments. - Increasing flood damages and basement backup by introducing cyclical lake levels and seiches in the CAWS lake-ward of the point(s) of separation.
+This will cause river level fluctuation, risking navigation impediments at high and low water levels and restricting the outflow from city of Chicago, MWRD and suburban municipality combined and storm sewers at high water levels.
+Experience in the last decade shows that these high levels can be as much as 3.5 feet above the normal water level in the CAWS, eliminating needed storage in the CAWS lake-ward of the points of separation.
+Since the 1980s, the lake has been as high as 7.0 feet above normal water level.
+Even without the affects of storm activity, these levels can cause flooding of CAWS riparian structures. - Threatening the stability of dock walls and riparian structures by subjecting them to lower water levels.
+These low levels can be as much as 2.0 feet below the normal water level in the CAWS. - Creating reaches of stagnant and offensive waters in the severed reaches of the CAWS, including the exposing of bottom sediments.

-While it is not known at present what these studies will find and conclude, it is obvious that some plan will be suggested for the separation of the GLW and MRW in the CAWS, including the connections to Lake Michigan in Indiana through the Grand and Little Calumet Rivers.
+MWRD Position on Separation: While it is not known what these studies will eventually find and conclude, it appears that some plan will be advanced for the separation of the GLW and MRW in the CAWS.
 Whether or not separation will be found to be economical, feasible, practical, scientifically justifiable or socially acceptable is yet to be determined.
 Whatever the outcome, it is important that the MWRD have a position to guide our involvement in these studies.
-The following positions are recommended:
+The following position statements are recommended:

-File #: 10-0966, Version: 1
+File #: 10-1387, Version: 1

-- 1. Illinois public policy and statutory authority to protect the quality of Lake Michigan water must be sustained. - 2.
-The day-to-day discharge of the Calumet and Chicago Rivers to Lake Michigan must not be allowed. - 3.
-The infrequent opportunity to discharge excessive floodwaters to Lake Michigan must not be restricted. - 4.
-The U.S. Supreme Court Decree allowing Illinois to divert 3,200 cubic feet per second from Lake Michigan must be sustained. - 5.
-The City of Chicago, impacted suburban municipalities and the MWRD must be made whole by the federal or state governments for any changes to the CAWS, resulting damages and attendant costs of compliance with federal, state and local environmental and legal requirements.
+- 1. Illinois public policy and statutory authority to protect the quality of Lake Michigan water should be sustained. - 2.
+The day-to-day discharge of the Calumet and Chicago Rivers to Lake Michigan should not be allowed. - 3.
+The infrequent opportunity to discharge excessive floodwaters to Lake Michigan should not be restricted. - 4.
+The U.S. Supreme Court Decree allowing Illinois to divert 3,200 cubic feet per second from Lake Michigan should not be challenged. - 5.
+The city of Chicago, suburban municipalities and the MWRD must be made whole by the federal or state governments for any changes to the CAWS, resulting damages and attendant costs of compliance with federal, state and local environmental and legal requirements.

-Requested, Richard Lanyon, Executive Director, RL:bh Respectfully Submitted, Patricia Horton, Chairman Committee on Public Health and Welfare Disposition of this agenda item will be documented in the official Regular Board Meeting Minutes of the Board of Commissioners for August 12, 2010
+Requested, Richard Lanyon, RL:dl

+Respectfully Submitted, Patricia Horton, Chairman Committee on Public Health and Welfare Disposition of this agenda item will be documented in the official Regular Board Meeting Minutes of the Board of Commissioners for November 18, 2010